Ricardicus/ric-coin/README.md

 * Proof of work is brute force
   * Not as sophisticated as one might think, it is just hash value checking after incrementing a value.

+* A private secp265k1 key is pretty safe
+  * Even if it was brute forced, values are transferred from key-pair to key-pair, so they move.

+* Generating the same keys if very unlikely
+  * It can happen, but it is very very unlikely.